Resistivity minimum in diluted metallic magnets: Bond-density wave phase

 \section{Bond-density wave phase}

-In this section we will discuss the low temperature ordered phase of the dense limit $n_{s}=1$.
+In this section, we will discuss the low-temperature ordered phase of the dense limit $n_{s}=1$.
 As it is shown in Fig.~\ref{fig:chi0}(c), $\chi_{\bm{k}}^{0}$ has a very small angular dependence for the tight-binding dispersion on the square lattice, with four degenerate maxima at the discrete wave vectors: $\pm\bm{Q}_{1}\equiv\pm(2k_{F},0)$ and $\pm\bm{Q}_{2}\equiv\pm(0,2k_{F})$.
 At high temperatures, the magnetic structure factor has the same intensity at these four wave vectors because they are related by symmetry transformations (diagonal reflections and 90$^\circ$ rotations).
-However, as it is shown in the inset of Fig.~\ref{fig:Sq_SLL}(b), these symmetries are spontaneously broken at low enough temperatures: $\overline{\mathcal{S}}(\bm{k})$ has strong intensity either at $\pm\bm{Q}_{1}$ or at $\pm\bm{Q}_{2}$~\footnote{We have also verified this transition using a Monte Carlo simulation.}.
-The choice of $\pm\bm{Q}_{1}$ or $\pm\bm{Q}_{2}$ depends on the initial random spin configuration (the tunneling time between both configurations becomes much longer than the simulation time at low enough temperatures).
+However, as it is shown in the inset of Fig.~\ref{fig:Sq_SLL}(b), these symmetries are spontaneously broken at low enough temperatures: $\overline{\mathcal{S}}(\bm{k})$ has strong intensity either at $\pm\bm{Q}_{1}$ or at $\pm\bm{Q}_{2}$.\footnote{We have also verified this transition using a Monte Carlo simulation.} The choice of $\pm\bm{Q}_{1}$ or $\pm\bm{Q}_{2}$ depends on the initial random spin configuration (the tunneling time between both configurations becomes much longer than the simulation time at low enough temperatures).

-The low temperature phase breaks both the lattice $C_{4}$ symmetry and the translational symmetry of the original Hamiltonian.
+The low-temperature phase breaks both the lattice $C_{4}$ symmetry and the translational symmetry of the original Hamiltonian.
 To characterize this phase, we introduce the local bond order parameters and the local Ising nematic order parameter,

-Figures \ref{fig:nematic}(a)(b) show the real-space distribution of $\kappa_{\bm{r}}^{x}$ and $\kappa_{\bm{r}}^{y}$ for a snapshot of the SLL simulation.
+Figures \ref{fig:nematic}(a) and \ref{fig:nematic}(b) show the real-space distribution of $\kappa_{\bm{r}}^{x}$ and $\kappa_{\bm{r}}^{y}$ for a snapshot of the SLL simulation.
 Since the magnetic susceptibility is maximized at $2 k_F$, the bond ordering wave number is expected to be $4k_{F}$.
 For the finite size systems that have been simulated, the bond ordering wave vector locks at the closest value to $4k_{F}$ that is commensurate with the lattice.
 For the particular case $\mu=-3.396t$, we get $4k_{F}\approx3.193$.
 For finite square lattices of linear size up to $L=128$, the bond ordering wave vectors that result from the SSL simulations are always $(\pi,0)$ or $(0,\pi)$.
 For this reason, we use bond susceptibility

 to identify the transition shown in Fig.~\ref{fig:nematic}, where $\kappa_{\bm{k}}^{x/y}$ are the Fourier transforms of $\kappa_{\bm{r}}^{x/y}$.
 The transition temperature is found to be $T_{c}\approx0.002J^{2}/t$.
 The corresponding error bars in Fig.~\ref{fig:nematic} are quite large because of the the multiple domains that result from the SLL simulations.